dtbuchholz/basin-wxm-fetch/README.md

 make run start=1700438400000 end=1700783999000
 ```

 This does not impact how Basin deals/data is fetched; _all_ publications and deals will be retrieved.
-Note: the timestamp range for the `xm_data` namespace stars on `1700438400000`.
+Note: the timestamp range for the `xm_data` namespace starts on `1700438400000`.
 Once you run the command, it'll log information about the current status of each step in the run and the total time to complete upon finishing:

 ```sh
 [20:26:55] INFO     Getting publications...done in 1.10s